hnginterns/Project-Api/source/includes/_reviews.md

 # Reviews
-Acess to all Reviews Related Things - List of Scopes to be used in Authorization <br>
+Access to all reviews related things - List of Scopes to be used in Authentication <br>

-Reviews.read
+<em>properties.read</em>

 The Reviews API returns all reviews made by users that must have patronized a hotel, comments, ratings by the user of the hotels as well as ratings of the hotel.
-The admin has some certain privileges.
+The admin has  certain privileges.</br>
 The scope available to the user is only the read read scope.

-##Show reviews for a specific hotel
+## Show reviews for a specific hotel

 > Example request: